 In this tutorial, I’ll show you how to add the rain effect to your image in Adobe Photoshop CS6.
-Follow the steps below and watch my video tutorial to style your photos and images.
+Follow the steps below and watch the video tutorial to style your photos and images.

 We’ll start this tutorial with my image below.
-You can choose a photo of umbrellas, dancers or just style own pictures.
+You can choose a photo of umbrellas, dancers, or just style your own pictures.

 Open your image/photo.

 Add a new layer to your image and fill it to black.

 Go to the Filter=>Noise=>Add Noise…

 In the Add Noise dialog box, set the Amount to 25%, tick the Gaussian option and the Monochromatic option.